Véronique (rocket): Into flight

-Partial system tests were conducted as early as 1951.
-However, it was not until May 1952 that the first full-scale Véronique-N (Véronique Normal) was launched.
-It was powered by a single liquid-fuelled rocket motor that weighed four tonnes; its fuel was a combination of kerosene and nitric acid.
+Partial system tests were conducted in 1951 and early 1952 (Veronique P and R (Réduite)).
+However, it was not until May 1952 that the first full-scale Véronique-N (Normal) was launched.
+It was powered by a single liquid-fuelled rocket motor with a thrust of four tonnes; its fuel was a combination of kerosene and nitric acid.
 Veronique employed a unique wire-guidance system that used four 55 m cables attached to its fins immediately upon launch.
 Initially, the rocket motor suffered from combustion instability, which became a leading cause of early launch failures; furthermore, the maximum altitude of 65 km was found to be insufficient for many scientific purposes.

 Accordingly, it was decided to undertake a lengthy development programme throughout the 1950s which produced numerous other models were produced for specific purposes.
-The Véronique AGL was developed as a sounding rocket, a total of 15 such rockets were constructed using subsidies provided by the French National Defense Scientific Action Committee.
+The Véronique AGI (Année Géophysique Internationale) was developed as a sounding rocket, a total of 15 such rockets were constructed using subsidies provided by the French National Defense Scientific Action Committee.
 This model was largely similar to the Véronique-N, had had a reduced empty weight, and a simplified engine that used turpentine fuel in place of kerosene.
-A lengthened model, the Véronique NA, enabled an altitude of 135 km to be reached; it also features a modified engine injector that had greater stability.
+A lengthened model, the Véronique NA (Normale Allongée), enabled an altitude of 135 km to be reached; it also features a modified engine injector that had greater stability.
 A pair of Véronique P2 test vehicles were produced to experiment with the wire-guidance system.

-The definitive version was the Veronique-61, which featured substantial improvements such as a 50% increase in thrust.
+The definitive version was the Veronique-61 (1961), which featured substantial improvements such as a 50% increase in thrust.
 It was a far larger rocket, capable of carrying a 60 kg payload to an altitude of 315 km.
-A lengthened version, the Veronique-61M, was also produced, suitable for carrying payloads of up to 100 kg.
+A lengthened version, the Veronique-61M (Modifié), was also produced, suitable for carrying payloads of up to 100 kg.
 On 8 June 1964, the first was launched; the last Veronique-61 was launched on 31 May 1974.
 Of the 21 launches performed, 20 were considered to be failures to varying degrees.

 Amongst the tests in aid of scientific research that were conducted using the rocket were a series of biological experiments involving live animals.
 On account of the available payload capacity and thrust output available via Véronique, the use of larger animals was not possible, thus rats and cats were used; these were carried within a sealed container within the rocket's nose cone which was designed to be retrievable and for the return of its occupant alive.
 One consequence of these flights was the only recorded launch of a cat into space.

 By 1965, the Véronique had begun to be eclipsed by a newer rocket, which was also entirely indigenously designed, the Diamant expendable launch system.